dannys42/ClosureChain/README.md

     }

-    chain.try { data: Data, link in     // `data` type must match prior link.success() (this check is performed at run-time) convertToUIImage(data) { result: Result<UIImage,Error> in   // result type is provided solely for context in this example switch result {
+    chain.try { data: Data, link in     // `data` type must match prior link.success() (this check is performed at run-time) convertToUIImage(data) { result: Result<UIImage,Error> in   // Result type is provided solely for context in this example switch result {
             case .failure(let error):
                 throw error